Obamacare Abortion Resources

 Two legislative bills have been introduced to fix Obamacare’s abortion funding and lack of transparency, namely the No Taxpayer Funding for Abortion and the Abortion Insurance Full Disclosure Act of 2014 (H.R.
 7) and the Abortion Insurance Full Disclosure Act of 2013 (H.R.
 3279).
 H.R.
 7 was sponsored by U.S. Rep. Chris Smith (R-NJ) and Rep. Dan Lipinski (D-IL) and passed the House of Representatives in 2013 with bipartisan support.
 The Senate version of the bill is S. 946, introduced by Roger Wicker (R-MS).
 The Senate has not voted on this bill since its introduction in 2013.

 For 2015, the No Taxpayer Funding for Abortion and Abortion Full Disclosure Act (collectively H.R.
-7), was re-introduced in the House of Representatives by Rep. Chris Smith on January 21, 2015.
+7), was reintroduced in the House of Representatives by Rep. Chris Smith on January 21, 2015.
 On January 22, the day of the March for Life and the 42nd anniversary of the passage of Supreme Court decision Roe v.
 Wade, the House passed H.R.
 7. The Senate version was re-introduced as S. 582 by Sen. Wicker for the new Congress on February 26, 2015.
 It has not yet been voted on as of March 19, 2015.
+The No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act of 2017 (H.R.
+7) passed the House in January 2017 and awaiting pickup in the Senate.

 Other Key Documents: